pamartn/Securite/README.md

 They can be compiled independently by taping `make` being located in client or server folder.

 ### RUN
-In order to run the server type `./server` in server folder.
+- In order to run the server type `./server` in server folder.
-In order to run the client type `./client [server_hostname]` in client folder.
+- In order to run the client type `./client [server_hostname]` in client folder.
+If no hostname is specified, default is localhost.

 ### WHAT TO KNOW